2020 goal ideas for a productive and meaningful year

 - Joining a club

-In all, you should plan to do no more than 3 long-term activities in your 19 for 2019.
+In all, you should plan to do no more than 3 long-term activities from your 20 goals.

 The trick is you want to make sure that your list is sustainable.